With a creamy chocolate chip filling and decadent chocolate ganache on top, this chocolate chip cheesecake is easy to make and absolutely delicious.

 - 1/4 cup heavy cream

-- Place softened cream cheese, egg, vanilla, and condensed milk in a mixing bowl.
+- Place the softened cream cheese, egg, vanilla extract, and condensed milk in a large bowl.
 Beat with an electric mixer until smooth and creamy.
-Stir in chocolate chips and pour into crust.
+Stir in the chocolate chips and pour this cream cheese mixture into the pie crust.1 graham cracker crust, 1 package cream cheese, 1/3 cup sweetened condensed milk, 1 tsp vanilla extract, 1 egg, 1 cup semi-sweet chocolate chips

 - Bake at 350 for 25-28 minutes, or until set in the center.
 Allow to cool completely.

-To make Ganache, combine chocolate chips and heavy cream in a small sauce pot over low heat.
+- To make the ganache, combine the chocolate chips and heavy cream in a small saucepot over low heat.
 Stir constantly until melted and well blended.
-Pour over top of cheesecake and allow to cool.
+Pour over the top of the cheesecake and allow it to cool.1/2 cup chocolate chips, 1/4 cup heavy cream

-- Cover and refrigerate several hours before serving.
+- Cover and refrigerate for several hours before serving.

 You might like these other dessert recipes: